 Now, we want to show that a similar product, with each factor being truncated after two terms rather than involving the whole series, also diverges:

 We can do this using the divergence of the above series: we compute the ratio of each factor.
-In particular, for each pp, consider:
+In particular, for each p, consider:

 using regular division for the first equality, and the geometric series formula for the second.
 So the truncated partial products have the following ratio:

-This is finite (indeed, it is approximately 26.8426.84).
-So the ratio between ANA_N and BNB_N is bounded above by some finite constant uniformly in NN, and so BNB_N must also diverge.
+This is finite (indeed, it is approximately 26.84).
+So the ratio between AN and BN is bounded above by some finite constant uniformly in N, and so BN must also diverge.

 Part 3: Logarithmic Bound

 Now, what about real life?
 We know that this sum of prime reciprocals diverges to infinity, so it gets arbitrarily large, crossing any finite number you can think of.
-But in fact, the sum of 1/p1/p over known primes pp is… less than 4.
+But in fact, the sum of 1/p over known primes p is… less than 4.

 This beautiful result follows from the second theorem of Franz Mertens, which states that: